W-A-I-L-A-W-8/redesign/_projects/2020-09-03-designing-AI-strategy.md

 title: Exploring AI
 subtitle: Introducing our new friend, Smart Travel Assistant
 date: 2020-09-11 00:00:00
-description: This piece is about how we developed a strategy for implenting an AI/ML solution to align with the organisation's strategic priorities and to solve immediate problems.
+description: This piece is about how we developed a strategy for implenting an AI/ML solution to align with the organisation's strategic priorities.
 featured_image: chatbot-1.png
 accent_color: '#222'
 gallery_images: